andreylh/ml-serverless/README.md

 Create a Role with admin privileges and add it to Cloud9 environment.

-Disable *AWS managed temporary credentials* option on Cloud9 env.
+Disable **AWS managed temporary credentials** option on Cloud9 env.

-Check env is using new role:
+Check if environment is using new created role:

 ```
 aws sts get-caller-identity